gobrianyu/android_notes_app/README.md

 For this second submission, I had more time to add the features I had wanted to incorporate in my first submission, such as a search tool, dark mode, and more.
 The app is now quite similar to what I had envisioned in that sketch!

+**Robustness:** In the current implementation, uninstalling the app or accidentally deleting the Hive box the user's data is stored in would (obviously) wipe the data.
+One potential workaround is to connect the user's data to an online cloud service (e.g. onedrive, icloud).

 ## Resources Used
 Comprehensive list of online resources used: